Produce 101: Tropical Fruit

 Leave them out at room temperature for at least a day and let nature take its course.
 The optimal storage temperature is 55°F, as mangos are very susceptible to chill damage, but they can be frozen for up to 6 months if you come across a great crop of mangos.
 Just peel, dice, and freeze.

-While related to bananas, and look like a banana, the similarities are only skin deep.
+Plantains are related to bananas, and look like a banana, but they are not a banana.

 It’s at this stage that they’re at their sweetest, but they never develop as much sugar as a hand fruit, such as a banana.